Here’s where to find – and how to submit – official forms and letters of request.

 Transcript and form requests can be made by mail, by email to firstname.lastname@example.org, or in person at the Registrar's Office.
 The Registrar's Office processes requests once they have all the information required and payment (if applicable) in full.
 If there is money owing to the university, or a hold on a student account, requests will not be processed.

-Your official transcript is a complete academic record of your studies at Capilano University.
-It includes all of your courses, credit programs and grades.
+Your official transcript is a complete academic record of your studies at Capilano University and includes all of your courses, credit programs and grades.

-Transcripts are issued by the Registrar's Office, in a sealed envelope, and mailed to the address you provide.
-Standard Canada Post mailing timelines apply.
+Official transcripts are issued by the Registrar's Office, in a sealed envelope and mailed to the address you provide; standard Canada Post mailing timelines apply.

 The cost is $12 for each copy of your official transcript that you request.